Travel Photos: The Textures Series

 May 5, 2022

-I ALWAYS take the same picture.
-Or the same style of picture.
-There’s a theme, for lack of a better term, that I’m drawn to.
+THERE’S A PICTURE I always take.
+There’s a theme, a theme, that I’m drawn to.
 Usually it’s a wall or a door or other flat surface, the weatherbeaten elements of which are similar: sun-cracked paint, peeling artwork, crumbling plaster or fissured stucco.

 I call these my “texture” pictures, though it’s not that simple.
 It’s a combination of things: textures, patterns, geometry, colors — with a certain something that pulls it all together.
 In other words, there needs to be aesthetic merit to the shot.
 As to which make the cut and which don’t, there’s no formal criteria.
 In the words of Potter Stewart, I know it when I see it.